myzxcg/RealBlindingEDR/README.md

 3. **Kill AV/EDR process**

      Since the object handle notification callback has been removed, it is now possible to terminate the AV/EDR process with normal administrator user rights.

-It has been tested on win7, win10, and win11.
-If you have any problems with other versions, please send feedback through issue and I will adapt it in the future.

 ## Disclaimer